hidetatz/hidetatz.github.io/data/drafts/how-to-get-along-with-slo-error-budget.md

 Originally, traditional infrastructure engineers tried to keep 100% availability.
 Their responsibility was monitoring systems and whenever a problem happens, fixing it, despite of how important it is.
 However, from site reliability's perspective, it is not the right direction we should go.

+* 100% is TOO difficult as objective.
+Technically, multiple components simulataneous failure cannot be completely avoided.
+Design for failure, such as failover, server redunduncy, is not a sliver bullet.
 ### Decide time window

 ### Calculate Error budgets